Towards Certified Robustness of Distance Metric Learning: Methodology

-Since Eq.~\ref{eq:x_min_opt} minimizes a convex quadratic function with an equality constraint, we can find an explicit formula for the support point $\bm x_{i,\text{min}}$ by using the method of Lagrangian multipliers; please see Appendix~\ref{sec:derivation} for detailed derivation:
+Since Eq.~\ref{eq:x_min_opt} minimizes a convex quadratic function with an equality constraint, we can find an explicit formula for $\bm x_{i,{\rm min}}$ by using the method of Lagrangian multipliers; detailed derivation is provided in Section~\ref{sec:derivation} in the Supplementary Material: